aspose-cells/Aspose.Cells-Doc-md/english/cpp/FAQ/_index.md

 <!--
 ## **Encryption and decryption are not supported for Aspose.Cells for C++ now**
-Now, encryption and decryption are not supported for Aspose.Cells for C++, so if you want to open a file with password the code will throw exception.
+Now, encryption and decryption are not supported for Aspose.Cells for C++, so if you want to open a file with a password, the code will throw an exception.

 {{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CPP-OpenFile-with-Password.cpp" >}}
 -->